kdavies4/ModelicaRes/README.md

 [![Bode diagram of PID with varying parameters](doc/_static/PIDs-bode-small.png)](http://kdavies4.github.io/ModelicaRes/examples2/PIDs-bode.hires.png)

-The goal of ModelicaRes is to leverage [Python] to make these tasks easy and complex tasks possible.
+The goal of ModelicaRes is to leverage [Python] to make these tasks easy and complex tasks feasible.
 Publication-quality figures can be created with [matplotlib] using built-in methods that automatically add titles, labels, and legends.
 ModelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].